angleheart/scamazon/README.md

 # Scamazon
-Completed Amazon giveaway tasks for you - so you don't have to.
+Completes Amazon giveaway tasks for you - so you don't have to.

 This project requires the Java Selenium Library and Chromedriver for browser control.